 - Pilates and Yoga

 - Pilates and Yoga can be excellent ways of reinforcing and maintaining your progress to prevent your back pain from returning.
 Stretching will maintain proper mobility to allow you to move freely and good core and general strengthening to stabilize the spine and surround muscles.
 This will prevent unwanted stress on your back and allow you to perform your movements and exercises from day to day in a much more protected manner, thereby preventing re-injury.
-Be sure to consult with your Physical Therapist or Chiropractor regarding any specific stretches or exercises you might want to avoid due to your specific prior injury or back pain.
+Be sure to consult with your Physical Therapist or Chiropractor at midtown physical rehabilitation center or other clinics regarding any specific stretches or exercises you might want to avoid due to your specific prior injury or back pain.